Ganderbal district: Harmukh

 Harmukh (also known as Mount Haramukh or Harmukh mountain) is a mountain with a peak elevation of 5148 m, in Ganderbal district of Jammu and Kashmir.
 Harmukh is part of the Himalaya Range, and is located between Sindh River to its south and Kishanganga River to its north.
 It rises above the Gangabal Lake in the vicinity of Kashmir Valley.
 It is more hazardous to reach Mount Haramukh from the east and south side of Ganderbal and has never been climbed from these sides; thus, it is mostly climbed in the north-west from the Arin Bandipore side.

 Harmukh was first climbed by the Great Trigonometric Survey's Thomas Montgomerie in 1856 and made the first survey of the Karakoram some 130 mi to the south, and sketched the two most prominent peaks, labelling them K1 and K2.
 Harmukh was later climbed by many other climbers.
 Therefore, Harmukh is the mountain from which the world's second highest mountain peak K2 was discovered and the Serveyer's mark K2 continues to be the name.

 Gangabal Lake

 Gangabal Lake, also called Gangbal Lake, is a lake situated at the foothills of Mount Haramukh (one of the highest mountain peak in the vicinity of Kashmir valley) in Ganderbal district, north of Srinagar city in Jammu and Kashmir in India.
 It is an alpine high altitude oligotrophic lake, and is home to many types of fishes of which one is the brown trout.

 The lake has a maximum length of 2.5 km and maximum width of 1 km.
 It is fed by precipitation, glaciers and springs.
 The lake water outflows to a nearby small lake (Nundkol) and then via Wangath nullah to Sindh River.
 The trout fishes are present in the lake.
 Gangabal lake is approached from Srinagar 45 km by road via Ganderbal up to Naranag and then a 15 km track upslope.

+Shallabugh Wetland

+Shallabugh Wetland, situated in the Shallabugh village of Kashmir valley, is a haven of natural beauty and ecological significance.
+It was declared as a Ramsar Site recently.
+Spanning across acres of marshy terrain, this wetland plays a crucial role in maintaining environmental equilibrium.
+It serves as a vital habitat for numerous species of migratory birds, offering them a seasonal refuge during their journeys.
+The wetland's diverse flora and fauna contribute to the rich biodiversity of the region.

 Villages

+The villages of Ganderbal district include: